U.S. Soccer president Cordeiro resigns over court filing

 The federation’s court filing said men’s national team players had a greater level of responsibility than the women and that their job “requires a higher level of skill based on speed and strength.”

-Cordeiro, a 13-year veteran of the federation, said it was clear after a discussion with the board of directors that a new direction was needed.
+Cordeiro, a 13-year veteran of the federation who became president in 2018, said it was clear after a discussion with the board of directors that a new direction was needed.

 “The arguments and language contained in this week’s legal filing caused great offense and pain, especially to our extraordinary Women’s National Team players who deserve better,” he said in a statement.